Bring Your Camera When You Take a Child to the Emergency Room

 I often wonder if a premonition of how he would die might have been behind his fear at the sight of his own blood -- even when there was no pain.
 I'm told Jason's death was quick and that he probably did not feel the pain because he was in shock.
 He died in the arms of our pastor, who had invited him to attend the outing at the lake that day.
 We are thankful for the years Jason was with us and brightened our lives, and we will always miss him.
 His one great unfulfilled desire was to ride a jet ski.
 I wonder if he would have gotten on had he known it would take him to Heaven.

 The picture here was taken on the day of my aunt's funeral.
 I had taken my mom to Long Beach, and before the service, I had my mom take this picture.
-For years this wreath, made by a dear friend in Jason's memory to adorn his casket, had been hanging on our wall.
-It was beginning to look pretty grungy after 12 years, and it wasn't washable, so I decided to retire it where Jason was buried.
+A dear family friend had made this wreath to adorn Jason's casket.
+It had hung on our kitchen wall since after the memorial service.
+It was beginning to look pretty grungy after twelve years, and it wasn't washable, so I decided to retire it where Jason was buried.
 It seemed fitting.

 Please leave any comments here.
 Feel free to share ways you have dealt with your children's fears of medical procedures